DolMalin/Buildo/README.md

 # Buildo
-A discord bot that scrapes op.gg and give you the better build for your League of Legends champion!
+A discord bot that scrapes op.gg and gives you the better build for your League of Legends champion!

 ## Usage